Best air purifiers – our top 10 picks for eliminating dust, smoke, and allergens

 Levoit Core 300S Air Purifierproduct badge

-A compact air purifier that's useful for small rooms
+The best air purifier for small spaces

 Specifications